-Deepening Fears About The Global Economy Send Stocks Falling Again
+Stocks Come Back After Another Wild Day On Wall Street

-Stocks resumed their slide downward Wednesday, amid escalating fears that the U.S.-China trade war will further damage a worldwide economy that's already slowing.
+Financial markets made it through another volatile day, amid escalating fears that the U.S.-China trade war will further damage a worldwide economy that is already slowing.

+Stocks plummeted as soon as the market opened, sending the Dow Jones Industrial Average down more than 500 points, but they largely recovered by the end of trading.
+The Dow finished down just 22 points.

+A key interest rate on U.S. government debt sank earlier in the day but later rebounded.
+As stocks fall, investors typically pour money into safe assets such as government debt, pushing rates lower.

-Policymakers in India and Thailand cut interest rates to stimulate growth, suggesting they are growing more worried about the global economy.
+The early drop in the stock market happened after policymakers in India and Thailand cut interest rates to stimulate growth, suggesting they are growing more worried about the global economy.

-Central bankers in New Zealand cut rates by a half percentage point — an aggressive move that took a lot of investors by surprise because the country's economy has generally been seen as solid, says Quincy Krosby, chief market strategist at Prudential Financial.
+Central bankers in New Zealand cut rates by half a percentage point — an aggressive move that took a lot of investors by surprise because the country's economy has generally been seen as solid, says Quincy Krosby, chief market strategist at Prudential Financial.
 Last week, the Federal Reserve cut U.S. rates for the first time since 2008.

-In the United States, the Dow Jones Industrial Average fell by more than 500 points shortly after the market opened Wednesday, though it later recovered somewhat.
-And a key interest rate on U.S. government debt weakened.
-As stocks fall, investors typically pour money into safe assets such as government debt, pushing rates lower.

 "Much of what we're seeing is this fear of an overall global economic slowdown.
 And then the tariff issue exacerbates that," Krosby said.

-Stocks declined further on Monday after China allowed its currency, the yuan, to fall below the psychologically important barrier of 7 yuan per dollar.
+Stocks dropped sharply on Monday after China allowed its currency, the yuan, to fall below the psychologically important barrier of 7 yuan per dollar.

 Such a move undercuts the U.S. tariffs because it makes Chinese products cheaper for U.S. consumers to buy.